bihanviranga/librarysystem/README.md

 ## Roadmap

 ### Todo
-- [ ] Tests for DELETE, UPDATE
-- [ ] Tests - POST request send as both admin and normal user?
 - [ ] Author CRUD (Done so far: Create, Retrieve)
 - [ ] Trailing slash in URLConf for borrow and return causes error
 - [ ] Testcases for not found views